petrikatjosh/Bayesian_Occlusion_Proj_CARLA/README.md

 ## Future Work/Limitations/What I Would Do Differently

-The fixed thresholds bother me.
-I tuned 0.60 and 0.85 by trial and error on this one scenario.
+### Static Risk Thresholds

+The current risk thresholds, 0.60 for creep and 0.85 for emergency stop, were empirically tuned for this specific occlusion scenario.
+I arrived at these values through trial and error on the Deathtrap test.
+They work here.
 They might not generalize.
-A proper approach would learn these thresholds from data or adapt them online based on the environment.
+A proper approach would learn these thresholds from large-scale driving data or adapt them online based on environmental context such as weather, road type, or traffic density.

-This controller relies on a heurisitc override by arbitrarily making the logged distance between the truck and ego vehicle much higher if particular conditions are met (if d_occ < 5.0 and speed > 2.0 and self.prior_risk < 0.5), so the vehicle can pass the truck.
-Therefore, the car is essentially in a dangerous 'zombie state' that will not react immediately if the truck were to swerve into the ego vehicle's lane.

-The pedestrian detection uses ground truth position, which is cheating.
-In a real system I would need to run this through a perception pipeline with all its associated noise and latency.
-The Bayesian filter should help with that, but I have not tested it.

-I only handle one occluder.
-Multiple trucks would require tracking multiple risk sources and somehow combining them.
-Probably a particle filter or separate Bayesian estimates that get fused.
+### Heuristic Passing Logic and Lateral Vulnerability

+To facilitate overtaking without triggering false-positive braking, the controller uses a heuristic override that forces effective_distance to 50 meters when specific speed and proximity conditions are met.
+This creates a limitation in the current Operational Design Domain.
+During the passing maneuver, the vehicle enters a temporary blind spot regarding lateral proximity.
+It assumes the occluder will maintain its lane.
+A fully robust solution would replace this heuristic with a lateral Time-to-Collision metric to handle sudden cut-ins during overtaking.

+### Idealized Perception Input

+This implementation uses simulation ground truth for pedestrian positioning.
+I intentionally bypassed a realistic perception pipeline to isolate the performance of the Bayesian control logic and avoid confounding perception noise with control errors.
+A real-world deployment would require integrating a noisy perception stack, which would necessitate either a more aggressive Bayesian update by tuning alpha higher or a Particle Filter to handle position uncertainty explicitly.

+### Latency Integration
+While the system logs computation latency at approximately 5ms, the current stopping distance formula assumes idealized, instantaneous actuation.
+Future iterations should explicitly factor this latency into the safety margin calculation as d_reaction = v * t_latency to prevent overestimating the available braking distance at higher speeds.
+At 6 m/s with 5ms latency, this adds only 0.03 meters, but the principle matters for faster vehicles.

+### Single-Source Occlusion Tracking

+The current Bayesian filter tracks a single risk source.
+Scaling to complex urban environments would require multi-agent tracking, likely necessitating a fusion approach where multiple Bayesian estimates or a grid-based occupancy filter are combined to handle multiple simultaneous occlusion zones.

+### Reactive vs. Predictive Pedestrian Handling

-The pedestrian trajectory is not predicted.
-I react to current position only.
-Adding a Kalman filter to estimate pedestrian velocity and project forward would let me brake earlier in ambiguous cases.
+The system currently reacts to the pedestrian's instantaneous state.
+It does not project the pedestrian's path forward in time.
+Implementing a Kalman Filter to estimate pedestrian velocity and predict future intersection points would allow the vehicle to brake earlier in ambiguous cases, shifting the behavior from reactive to proactive.

-Latency was not used in the stopping distance formula; the formula assumes instant reaction.
-Latency should be factored into the safety margin calculation.

-Different levels of tire friction are also not considered here; future work should include different environments that result in different levels of tire friction.
+### Environmental Generalization

+The friction coefficient mu is currently hardcoded at 0.5.
+Future work would involve integrating a friction observer to adapt the braking distance calculations for varying road conditions such as rain, snow, or different asphalt types.

 ---